Solved | File is too Large to Copy to External Hard Drive (4 Ways)

 Delia

-By Delia Updated on October 18, 2022
+By Delia Updated on September 23, 2024

 Share this: instagram reddit

-Well, one possible reason is that the file is really larger than the available space of the external hard drive.
+Well, one possible reason is that the file is really larger than the available space on the external hard drive.
 But the most likely situation is as in this case - the file is too large for the destination file system.

 File Too Large

-If you fail to copy large files to external hard drive or USB, you should check the available space and file system of the destination drive at first, and then pick a solution according to your case.
+If you fail to copy large files to an external hard drive or USB, you should check the available space and file system of the destination drive at first, and then pick a solution according to your case.

 Method 1.
 Check your external hard drive or USB

 Anyway, first check that your device is connected properly and make sure it really has more available space than the file you want to copy.
 If not, you can take the most direct way – prepare another external hard drive or USB flash drive with sufficient space.
-If you don’t have any large device, please refer to Method 4.
+If you don’t have a large device, please refer to Method 4.

 Method 2.
 Convert the file system to NTFS